-The La Salle University Speech-Language-Hearing Community Clinics (LUSLHCC), which opened in 2008, provide diagnostic and therapeutic services to those with communication or swallowing disorders who live in the community surrounding La Salle.
+The La Salle University Speech-Language-Hearing Community Clinics (LSU-SLHCC), provide speech therapy, diagnostic, and therapeutic services to those with communication or swallowing disorders who live in the Philadelphia area and the community surrounding La Salle.
 The clinics are also an invaluable training ground for speech-language pathology graduate students, who are supervised by licensed speech-language pathologists as they work with clients.

 Two clinics are available for adults and children:

 To schedule an appointment or for more information, call 215.951.1888 or email email@example.com.
 Please include your name, phone number, and email address.

 The purposes of the LSU-SLHCC clinics are two-fold: to provide SLP graduate students with clinical experience during their program and to provide diagnostic and therapeutic services to those in the surrounding community with communication and/or swallowing disorders.
 The students receive one-to-one supervision from licensed and certified speech-language-pathologists as they provide diagnostic and therapeutic intervention across the entire spectrum of communication disorders.